EwanClarke/postfixcalc/README.md

 - Number values to be handled internally as bit.Rat instead of float64, allowing for fractional output in addition to decimal
 - expandable function tray which hides function buttons and lesser used operations
-- Commonly used constants such as e and pi
-- standard output for built-in constants

 ## License